Alexander-Protasenya/Tulur.JsRouter/README.md

 ## Tulur.JsRouter
-Lightweight JavaScript router for implementation “client side” part of [SPA](https://en.wikipedia.org/wiki/Single-page_application).
+Lightweight JavaScript router for implementing “client side” part of [SPA](https://en.wikipedia.org/wiki/Single-page_application).
 This library can be useful if you don’t want to use complex client frameworks, like [Angular](https://angular.io/), [React](https://reactjs.org/), [Vue](https://vuejs.org/) or other.

 ### Features
 1. Tulur.JsRouter does not have dependencies on any components.
-Implementation based on native JavaScript only (ECMAScript 5).
+Implementation is based on native JavaScript only (ECMAScript 5).
 2. This implementation without JavaScript functions setTimeout/setInterval.
-Using these functions should increase response time and should create extra loading in browser.
-So, current implementation NOT used them.
+Using of these functions increases response time and creates extra loading in browser.
+So, current implementation does not use them.
-3. Address of routing not require hash (#) symbol.
-You can use relative route which you want.
+3. Address of routing does not require hash (#) symbol.
+You can use a relative route which you want.
-4. Support restoring current page.
-If you click “Refresh” (F5) in your browser or you write Url address manually, system restore current page.
-Warning: for correct working, your “server side” should support this feature too.
+4. Supports restoring of current page.
+If you click “Refresh” (F5) in your browser or you write URL address manually, the system restores current page.
-5. Support named request parameters.
-For example, if you use address like `/my?a=1&b=2` you can use JS handler like `function (a, b) { … }` for processing this address.
-It is important point for me as developer.
-I faced several similar projects with one complex object of arguments, sometimes it is not clear what exact arguments my handler-function can use.
-As a result, code based on Tulur.JsRouter should be easier for review/understanding.
+5. Supports named request parameters.
+For example, if you use an address like `/my?a=1&b=2` you can use JS handler like a `function (a, b) { … }` for processing this address.
+It is important point for me as a developer.
+I have several similar projects with single complex objects of arguments, so sometimes it is not clear what exact data my handler-function can use.
+As a result, the code based on Tulur.JsRouter should be easier for review/understanding.
-6. Support dynamic routes.
-You have possibility to define routes in different JS files, also you have possibility to add new routes dynamically (at any time).
+6. Supports dynamic routes.
+You have a possibility to define routes in different JS files, also you have a possibility to add new routes dynamically (at any time).
-7. Support “not found” error handling.
+7. Supports “not found” error handling.
-8. Support browser history.
+8. Supports browser history.
-9. Minimal size: 1 kb approx. for compact version.
+9. Minimal size: 1 kb approx. for a compact version.

 ### Usage